technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

-# Lab 06: Empower Team Collaboration and Content Creation with Copilot Pages
+# Lab 06: Empower Team collaboration and content creation with Copilot Pages